GOOGLE CORE WEB VITALS – DELAYED TO JUNE 2021

 “Nikkei, a large publication based in Japan, has been testing SXG on Nikkei Style and saw a 300ms reduction in Largest Contentful Paint (LCP).
 Nikki also saw 12% more user engagement and an improvement of 9% in pageviews per session on Android Chrome, where this test was implemented.
 To implement SXG on their site, Nikkei chose Nginx-SXG-module, an open-source extension for NGINX servers.”

-If the performance improvement proves true, web admins will take this help with a big smile!
+If the performance improvement proves true, web administrators will take this help with a big smile!

 Conclusion – Google Core Web Vitals Update

 Major Google SEO algorithm updates have usually come with a lot of backlash from virtually everyone.
-Web admins, Content Writers, SEO Experts, SMB’s and large corporations have all bashed Google when large SEO algorithm changes rolled out.
+When significant SEO algorithm changes rolled out, web admins, content writers, SEO experts, SMBs, and large corporations bashed Google.
 Hopefully, this “staged rollout” and listening to customer feedback will mark the start of a more mature Google.

-Updating my website to be ready for Google Core Web Vitals sounds a bit Complicated for my Skill Level.
-Can You Help!
+Updating my website to be ready for Google Core Web Vitals sounds complicated for my skill level.
+Can you help?

-Yes, we agree that getting your website ready for Google Core Web Vitals SEO Ranking change can seem daunting.
-We presume you don’t have a Google Core Web Vitals SEO Expert on your team, so no worries!
+We agree that getting your website ready for the Google Core Web Vitals SEO Ranking change can seem daunting.
+We presume you don’t have a Google Core Web Vitals SEO expert on your team, so no worries!

-We “Eat SEO” every day for our clients.
-Our goal is to get you onto and keep you on Page 1 for your page keywords.
-Now we need you to understand that getting onto Page 1 for any search is hard.
-It also can take weeks (typical) and, in some cases, months (high competition keywords), but we can help you figure out how to win.
+We “eat SEO” every day for our clients.
+We aim to get you onto and keep you on Page 1 for your keywords.
+We need you to understand that getting onto Page 1 for any search is hard.
+It can also take weeks (typical) and sometimes months (high competition keywords), but we can help you determine how to win.

 Reach out to us at IdeaToGrowth.com, and we can help!